-Goals for 2016 included expanded youth classes, and a clinic for beginning cutters as well as more experienced riders.
+Goals for 2023 include continuing to build upon our existing membership with emphasis on Cowhorse participation, offering a beginners clinic and a turnback clinic.
 We wish to advance the level of basic horsemanship as well as develop expertise in the cutting pen.
 Members can also take advantage of becoming part of the extended family of enthusiasts in the cutting world, and as they develop their skills, they can advance up the ladder to regional and national competition if they desire.
 Trainers have the opportunity to bring their beginner clients to a relaxed setting to practice their new sport.

 Our activities have been 90% show competition, and 10% organizational such as meetings, awards celebrations, and planning.
-We plan to add educational activities during our off season, to include classroom clinics, video shows and other informal gatherings of members.
+We hope to add educational activities during our off season, to include classroom clinics, video shows and other informal gatherings of members.
 The educational aspect will also include clinics where members will bring their horses and advance their skills both in horsemanship and cattle handling.
-Because our membership includes both inexperienced cutters and professional trainers, we plan to hold clinics that will suit both levels of needed instruction.
-For the future, a goal of 10% planning/organizational, 20% educational, and 70% competition activities seems doable.
+As our membership includes both inexperienced cutters and professional trainers, we strive to hold clinics that will suit both levels of needed instruction.
+For the future, a goal of 10% planning/organizational, 20% educational, and 70% competition activities seems reasonable.

-The Board of Directors will plan the clinics and hire the clinicians for the upper level riders.
-Four of our directors are professional trainers and will spearhead the clinics and educational gatherings for the less experienced.
-Specific topics for classroom instruction include rulebook and judging, and videos available from the National Cutting Horse Association on showing.
-We will invite local high school rodeo club members to our functions, as cutting is an approved event in their competitions.
+The Board of Directors will organize clinics and hire the clinicians for the upper-level riders.
+Several of our directors are professional trainers and can spearhead the clinics and educational gatherings for the less experienced.
+Specific topics for classroom instruction include rulebook and judging, and videos available from the National Cutting Horse Association (NCHA) and National Reined Cow Horse Association (NRCHA) on showing.
+We invite local high school rodeo club members to our functions, as cutting is an approved event in their competitions.

-In 2022 the board of directors decided to modify the club’s name to Treasure State Cutting Horse Association.
+In 2022 the board of directors decided to modify the club’s name to a DBA: Treasure State Cutting Horse Association for marketing purposes.
 We now proudly offer 15 classes including fresh and used cattle and have successfully incorporated several Cowhorse classes.
-We continue to strive to provide affordable rates, great venues for competitors, comradery with fellow cutters and opportunities to advance..
+We continue to strive to provide affordable rates, great venues for competitors, comradery with fellow cutters and opportunities to advance.